 Is Market Research the Career Track for You?

 Do you think that you would enjoy a career in Market Research?
-The ideal candidate for a market research position is a person who possesses both qualitative and quantitative analytical ability because the job depends on your ability to gather data from human subjects, crunch numbers, and interpret the results accurately.
+The ideal candidate for a market research position is a person who possesses both qualitative and quantitative analytical abilities because the job depends on your ability to gather data from human subjects, crunch numbers, and interpret the results accurately.

-Positions Available in Market Research:
+Positions Available in Market Research

 - Market Research Director